 In summer 2018 the Cölner Hofbräu P. Josef Früh KG took over the traditional tavern "Jan von Werth" near the Gerling-Quartier and re-opens after a short renovation on September 11th, 2018.

-Meanwhile, nearly 400 employees work for the traditional family business, and with Philipp C. Müller and Alexander Rolff, the fifth generation has taken over.
+Meanwhile, more than 400 employees work for the traditional family business, under the direction of Philipp C. Müller and Alexander Rolff in the fifth generation.